-Command / Params Cmp Description invalidate no Precondition: the local node must be in secondary role at \$res . \$res Postcondition: the local disk is marked as inconsistent, and a fast full- sync will start after a while.
-Notice that marsadm {pause,resume}-sync will influence whether the sync really starts.
-When the fullsync has finished successfully, the local node will be consistent again. fake-sync \$res no Precondition: the local node must be in secondary role at \$res .
+Command / Params Cmp Description invalidate no Precondition: the local node must be in secondary role at \$res.
+A designated primary must exist.
+4100 Postcondition: the local disk is marked as inconsistent, and a fast fullsync from the designated primary will start after a while.
+Notice that marsadm {pause,resume}-sync will influence whether the sync re- ally starts.
+When the fullsync has finished successfully, the local node will be consistent again. fake-sync \$res no Precondition: the local node must be in secondary role at \$res.
 Postcondition: when a fullsync is running, it will stop after a while, and the local node will be marked as consistent as if it were consistent again.
 ONLY USE THIS IF YOU REALLY KNOW WHAT YOU ARE DOING!
-See the WARNING in section 2.3 Use this only $after$ having created a fresh filesystem inside /dev/mars/\$res. set-replay no ONLY FOR ADVANCED HACKERS WHO KNOW WHAT THEY ARE DOING!
+See the WARNING in section 2.3 Use this only after having created a fresh filesystem inside set-replay no ONLY FOR ADVANCED HACKERS WHO KNOW WHAT THEY ARE DOING!
 This command is deliberately not documented.
-You need the compe- tence level RTFS ("read the fucking sources").
+You need the competence level RTFS ("read the fucking sources").
 Command / Params Cmp Description